Canadian Airlines: Subsidiaries

 In addition to flight providers, Canadian Airlines operated the largest tour operator in Canada called Canadian Holidays and the Canadian Getaways program.
 The operator flew to destinations which included destinations throughout North and South America.
 Their freight operation, Canadian Air Cargo, provided general air cargo services in Canada and the United States.

 Media appearances

 In 1994, the Canadian Children's show Mighty Machines filmed one of their episodes (Mighty Machines at the Airport) at Toronto Pearson International Airport, starring a couple of Canadian Airlines jets (a McDonnell Douglas DC-10, a Boeing 737-200 and an Airbus A320) and several other of the carrier's vehicles.

-In the 1996 film, Homeward Bound 2: Lost in San Francisco the family is flying to Canada on Canadian Airlines when the pets escape.
-The pets then chase after the Canadian Airlines jet and sit on the runway as the Canadian 737 takes off over their heads.
-During this scene many other Canadian Airlines planes are visible.
-The scene, while supposed to be at San Francisco International Airport, was actually filmed at the Abbotsford International Airport in Abbotsford, British Columbia.
+In the 1996 film Homeward Bound 2: Lost in San Francisco, the family is flying to Canada on Canadian Airlines when their pets escape.
+The animals then chase after a Canadian Airlines 737 and lay on the runway as the jet takes off over their heads.
+Many other Canadian Airlines planes are visible during this scene, including a DC-10 seen taking off as the animals evade airport security.
+While set at San Francisco International Airport, the scene was actually filmed at Abbotsford International Airport in Abbotsford, British Columbia.